vonglasow/atoum-documentation/source/en/asserters/mock.inc.rst

 withAnyArguments
 ````````````````

-``withAnyArguments`` allow to check any argument, non-specified, when we call the tested method (see :ref:`call <call-anchor>`) of the tested mock.
+``withAnyArguments`` allow to check any argument, non-specified, when we call the tested method (see :ref:`call <call-anchor>`) of tested mock.

-This method is useful to reset the arguments of the tested method, like in the following example:
+This method is useful to reset the arguments of tested method, like in the following example:

 .. code-block:: php